tmfarrell/tmfarrell.github.io/_posts/2017-03-11-awards_versus_money.md

 categories: writing
 ---

-## Recognition And Awards
+## Recognition And Compensation

 Most of the time I think (or make myself think) I'm against all professional recognition and large amounts of compensation (i.e. awards and money).
 Because (I say) it distracts from the work.
 And really all that matters are the results, the product, the endpoint.

-Which is all fine and true up until the point where someone gets recognized whom I don't think really deserved it, forcing me to come to terms with my view of what recognition really should be.
+Which is all fine and true up until the point where someone gets recognized/ compensated whom I don't think really deserved it, forcing me to come to terms with my view of how recognition/ compensation really should work.

-So I guess it's not that I'm against recognition, it's just that I think simply: recognition should be in exact proportion to accomplishment.
-But this is tricky business, translating accomplishment to recognition.
+So I guess it's not that I'm against recognition/ compensation, it's just that I think simply: it should be in exact proportion to accomplishment.
+But this is tricky business, translating accomplishment into value.

-It's difficult to do with awards because they are a discrete, as opposed to continuous, value.
-So it's sometimes possible for those awarded to have done more or less than is deserving of that award.
+It's especially difficult to do with awards because they are a discrete, as opposed to continuous, value.
+So it's possible for those awarded to have done more or less than is deserving of that award.
 In other words, there's a range of value/ work that is sufficient for the winning of an award and, depending on the value/ work type of that award and the award's social factors (a big piece), the magnitude of this range can vary widely.

 ## Money

-This all in contrast to money.
+This in contrast to money.
 Money is a continuous value and is almost exclusively, if the basic principles of economics are to be believed (which, not that I'm an expert or anything, I believe they are), awarded in exact proportion to value/ work provided.
 Money is, in theory, our abstract version of value.

 When done right (which is actually harder to do than seems right), value/ work maps directly to some amount of money on the continuous money line.
 Which seems a more fair and accurate system than the mapping of ranges of values to some confined set<sup id="a1">[1](#f1)</sup> of awards, whose mapping is arbitrary and (arguably) more likely at the whim of social factors.

-Now look, I'm not advocating greed here.
-I think it's sensible to have a slight distain for the dealings of money, because, as
+(Although it should be admitted that monetary compensation is also very much at the whim of social factors.)

-I mentioned, it keeps focus on the actual work/ value, which is what really matters.
+Now, I'm not advocating greed here.
+I think it's sensible to have a slight distain for the dealings of money, because, as I mentioned, it keeps focus on the actual work/ value, which is what really matters.
 Money is simply the representation of that value/ work, in abstract terms, which can be a very useful concept.
 But it's not something that should be focused on exclusively, as an end in it of itself.
 This misses the point of its being a *representation*, and leads to dangerous behavior.